jk619/meridianbias/README.md

 * cvncode https://github.com/cvnlab/cvncode
 * knkutils https://github.com/cvnlab/knkutils

-If you are using ToolboxToolbox (https://github.com/ToolboxHub/ToolboxToolbox) to control paths and Matlab environemnt you can use this setup file that will download all the necesseary dependancies. https://github.com/WinawerLab/ToolboxRegistry/tree/master/configurations/meridianbias.json
+If you are using ToolboxToolbox (https://github.com/ToolboxHub/ToolboxToolbox) to control paths and Matlab environemnt you can use this setup file to download all the necesseary dependancies. https://github.com/WinawerLab/ToolboxRegistry/tree/master/configurations/meridianbias.json